DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

 [2023-10-04 11:24:15.445176] [Daniel Ciccotosto-Camp] [SUCCESS] [Closing cursor <pymysql.cursors.DictCursor object at 0x000001483ADE1110>]
 ```

-## Week 8 journal
+## Week 8 Journal
 - In addition to this build, I have developed a website to maintain my reflective journals.
-  - Explain briefly how the website was created - will aid
+  - Explain briefly how the website was created - will aid in submissions and can easily draft, add images and update to a site.
 - Spent a lot of the time organising the teams developmental jiras
   - backlog is ripe with jiras to have development underway, with worded
 Each jira maintains three parts: